-Review and approval of the Infill Development Concept Plan, as described in Section 14.32.2, and subsequent building design review under Section 14.32.2.4 shall be conducted jointly by the Planning Board and the CRA, as described in Section 506 of the Kendall Square Urban Renewal Plan, "Inter-Agency Design Review."
-The Inter-Agency Working Group, as therein described, shall hold at least one public design review session to review subsequent building proposals.
-As set forth in Section 14.32.2.4, the procedures for ongoing design review of subsequent building proposals shall be further defined per the Concept Plan Special Permit, however such procedures shall include the review of:
+Review and approval of the Infill Development Concept Plan, as described in Section 14.32.2, and subsequent building design review under Section 14.32.2.4 shall be conducted jointly by the Planning Board and the CRA., as described in Section 506 of the Kendall Square Urban Renewal Plan, "Inter-Agency Design Review."
+The Planning Board and CRA Inter-Agency Working Group, as therein described, shall hold at least one joint public meeting to consider the Infill Development Concept Plan.
+In order to insure high quality architectural design and thoughtful adherence to the Concept Plan, evaluation of review session to review subsequent building proposes proposals.
+As set forth in Section 14.32.2.4, the procedures for ongoing design review of subsequent building proposals shall be further defined per the Concept Plan Special Permit, however such procedures shall include the review of: 12